Frequently Asked Questions

 • Land at Brown’s Piece is 4.5ha or 11 acres.
 Imagine 4 or 5 football pitches stuck together in a line.
 On an interesting and complex terraced slope, covered with growing trees and lovely old oaks, with patches of brambles, blackthorn and other vegetation and a beautiful hidden meadow at one end.

-• To buy the land, cover the administrative costs, such as legal fees and landowner's insurance, and do the initial essential works, such as tree safety, boundary works, Japanese knotweed eradication, and footpath improvement, it will cost around £200,000.
+• To buy the land, cover the administrative costs, such as legal fees and landowner's insurance, and do the initial essential works, such as tree safety, boundary works, Japanese knotweed eradication, and footpath improvement will cost around £200,000.

 • The best way of stopping anti-social behaviour is to show that the site is well cared for and for more people to frequently use it for legitimate purposes.
 We have already been talking to local youth groups and schools to get them involved.
 Some younger people use the site at the moment for what some would feel is anti-social behaviour, but when the land is better managed things will improve.
 But even if such use continues, provided all who use the space behave reasonably and clear up after themselves then it will probably be OK.
 If not, we will report matters to our local Police.